 Hadrian was to introduce a number of important reforms designed to gain popularity and would embark on an ambitious building programme.
 One of his first actions would be to cancel people’s debts to the state treasury, a very popular policy which was to have a positive economic effect.
 He would then initiate many construction projects.
 The new princeps was determined to put his mark on the capital by erecting monumental edifices but also by renovating and restoring existing buildings.
 His architectural accomplishments were to transform both the urban fabric and the spiritual landscape of Rome and to have a profound impact on the socio-economic life of the people of Rome.

-Mary T. Boatwright, who explores in her book “Hadrian and the City of Rome” how Hadrian’s buildings changed the physical nature of the city, notes that, based on the brick stamp evidence, most of Hadrian’s building activity would take place in the first decade of his principate.
+Mary T. Boatwright, who explores in her book “Hadrian and the City of Rome” how Hadrian’s buildings changed the physical nature of the city, notes that, based on the brick stamp evidence, most of Hadrian’s building activity was to take place in the first decade of his principate.
 Some of his earliest building projects were going to be his Temples dedicated to the Deified Trajan and Plotina and to the Deified Matidia, his mother-in-law, as well as the Basilicas of Matidia and Marciana (Trajan’s sister).
 All these monuments were designed to emphasize his legitimacy as Trajan’s rightful heir, giving the appearance of continuous dynastic rule.

 At Rome he restored the Pantheon, the Voting-enclosure, the Basilica of Neptune, very many temples, the Forum of Augustus, the Baths of Agrippa, and dedicated all of them in the names of their original builders.
 Also he constructed the bridge named after himself, a tomb on the banks of the Tiber, and the temple of the Bona Dea.
 With the aid of the architect Decrianus he raised the Colossus and, keeping it in an upright position, moved it away from the place in which the Temple of Rome is now.
 HA Hadr.
 19.10-12